Chromoblastomycosis

 It can be caused by many different types of fungi which become implanted under the skin, often by thorns or splinters.
 Chromoblastomycosis spreads very slowly.

 It is rarely fatal and usually has a good prognosis, but it can be very difficult to cure.
-The several treatment options include medication and surgery.
+Several treatment options exist, including medication and surgery.

 The infection occurs most commonly in tropical or subtropical climates, often in rural areas.

-Symptoms and signs
+Signs and symptoms

 The initial trauma causing the infection is often forgotten or not noticed.
-The infection builds at the site over a period of years, and a small red papule (skin elevation) appears.
-The lesion is usually not painful, with few, if any symptoms.
+The infection builds at the site over the years, and a small red papule (skin elevation) appears.
+The lesion is usually not painful, with few, if any, symptoms.
 Patients rarely seek medical care at this point.

 Several complications may occur.
-Usually, the infection slowly spreads to the surrounding tissue while still remaining localized to the area around the original wound.
+Usually, the infection slowly spreads to the surrounding tissue while remaining localized to the area around the original wound.
 However, sometimes the fungi may spread through the blood vessels or lymph vessels, producing metastatic lesions at distant sites.
 Another possibility is secondary infection with bacteria.
 This may lead to lymph stasis (obstruction of the lymph vessels) and elephantiasis.
 The nodules may become ulcerated, or multiple nodules may grow and coalesce, affecting a large area of a limb.

 Cause

-Chromoblastomycosis is believed to originate in minor trauma to the skin, usually from vegetative material such as thorns or splinters; this trauma implants fungi in the subcutaneous tissue.
+Chromoblastomycosis is believed to originate in minor trauma to the skin, usually from vegetative material such as thorns or splinters; this trauma implants the fungus in the subcutaneous tissue.
 In many cases, the patient will not notice or remember the initial trauma, as symptoms often do not appear for years.
 The fungi most commonly observed to cause chromoblastomycosis are: